Lottie vs Rive Animation: Which Tool Best Fits Your UI/UX Workflow?

 That said, this isn’t a tool showdown.
 Lottie and Rive aren’t trying to do the exact same thing.
 They’re built for different kinds of motion work, depending on your project and your team.
 So in this post, we’re breaking down what each one does best, where they differ, and how to choose the right tool for your next UI/UX animation.

-Okay maybe before we are jumping right to the differences, let’s talk about what they are first.
-Okay bot of them in general are animation tools and animation format who have their own runtime.
+Before we're jumping right to the differences, let’s talk about what they are first.
+Okay both of them in general are animation tools and animation format who have their own runtime.
 But if we are talking about them more specifically:

 Lottie